septentrio-gnss/septentrio_gnss_driver/README.md

 Main Features:
 - Supports serial, TCP/IP and USB connections, the latter being compatible with both the serial and the TCP/IP protocols
+- Can store and play back PCAP (Packet Capture) logs to perform tests
+  - PCAP is a valuable resource for file analysis and to monitor your network traffic.
+Packet collection tools like Wireshark allow you to collect network traffic and translate it into a format that’s human-readable.
+These PCAP files can then be used to view TCP/IP and UDP/IP network packets.
+There are many reasons why PCAP is used to monitor networks.
+Some of the most common include monitoring bandwidth usage, identifying rogue DHCP servers, detecting malware, DNS resolution, and incident response.
 - Facilitates extension to further log types, see instructions below
 - Supports (as of now) a handful of ASCII (including key NMEA ones) messages and SBF (Septentrio Binary Format) blocks
 - Tested with the mosaic-X5 receiver